Mel34/libnm-stub/README.md

 # libnm-stub
-Includes PKBUILD for creating a stub libnm package for archlinux.
+Includes PKBUILD for creating a stub package for archlinux.

-Purpose of it is to replace the bloat that comes as dependancy to gnome-settings-daemon package
+It's purpose is providing a dummy package that replaces the bloat that comes as dependancy to *gnome-settings-daemon package

-*warning:DO NOT USE IF YOU ARE ACTUALLY USING NETWORK-MANAGER*
+Warning:DO NOT USE IF YOU ARE ACTUALLY USING NETWORK-MANAGER!